7 Easy Watercolor Brushstroke Drills for Beginners | Round-Up

 Why watch: Harriet also discusses how to load the brush with paint and move your wrist to make different strokes.

-π My feedback: Her explanations of brush holds and strokes helped me conceptualize the techniques more clearly.
+👉 My feedback: The way Harriet explains brush holds and strokes really helped me conceptualize the techniques with more clarity.

 6. Emma Jane Lefebvre - 5 Easy Brush Strokes (18:12)